Liam-W-Smith/Dorian-Replication/readme.md

-# OR-Dorian
+# Dorian-Replication

-This compendium is for a research project in progress, with the aim of contrasting information from fake Twitter storms with real hurricanes, using the case of Hurricane Dorian in the United States.
+This compendium houses a replication study of [Joseph Holler's spatial twitter analysis of Hurricane Dorian](https://github.com/GIS4DEV/OR-Dorian).
+It applies a similar methodology to analyze Hurricane Ida and extends the research in new directions.

-This research was developed by Joseph Holler.
+This replication was developed by Liam Smith.

 # Template for Reproducible and Replicable Research